 An implementation of the RockDB has been added in Spark 3.2 RockDB is basically a database for key-value in various projects including Apache Kafka.

 Databricks has used RockDB previously for its in-house implementation of Spark.
 Now they have given the code back to the Apache Spark community so that everybody can take advantage of stateful data irrespective of the size of the streaming application.

 Adaptive query execution (AQE)

 The biggest improvement in Spark 3.2 is the enablement of AQE by default.
 AQE helps in boosting the performance of Spark workloads.
-It limits the need to tune the number of shuffle partitions, dynamically switching join strategies and dynamically optimizing skew joints to help avoid extreme imbalances in work.
+It limits the need to tune the number of shuffle partitions, dynamically switching join strategies, and dynamically optimize skew joints to help avoid extreme imbalances in work.

 We can expect these things from the next release of Spark:

-- Stabilization– Also, there are several places which need to be fixed.
+- Stabilization– Also, there are several places that need to be fixed.